Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 FIXME: Let's save our alarms in the browser using the Y.StorageLite module

 ## Remote

-FIXME: Some times you want data from someplace else...

 ### Bring content into the page with **Y.io** from **io-base**